Rhystic1/nikke-db-vue-story-gen/README.md

 - The quality and coherence of the story depends on the selected AI model.
 - Despite instructions and fallbacks, the model may still occasionally call the Commander using the wrong honorific, or it may not playback the most relevant animation.
 - The model may sometimes fail to output JSON, causing a failure.
 However, a failure may be recovered by attempting the same line again.
-- No ability to save or load a story/roleplaying session (yet).

 ## Currently Available Models
 | API        | Model Name          | Speed | Quality | Comment                |